sbarre/eloquent-versioned/README.md

 )
 ```

 The model mutates the `model_id` column into `id`, and hides some of the version-specific columns.
-In reality this is actually a new database row that looks like this:
+In reality this is actually the same database row that now looks like this:

 ```php
 Array